Commercial boat licensing

 - have a full knowledge of all statutory rules, regulations and byelaws for the waters where the licence is required

 - not have any disease or physical disability which could affect your ability to help hiring the vessel/s

 If you want to hire out or take charge of pleasure vessels used for passengers you will require a full licence.
 In addition to the requirements outlined above you would also need to:

 - satisfactorily complete a practical boat handling assessment

-Licences are valid for either 12 months or 6 years.
+Licences are valid for either one year or six years.
 They are not transferable and cannot be backdated.

 We may suspend or revoke a licence at any time in the interests of the public.